• Skip to primary navigation

 Notes

-• If you like it a little less spicy, use half the amount of gochugang, but this totally depends on how you handle heat.
-I would say the dish as written is medium spicy.
+• If you like it a little less spicy, use half the amount of gochugang.
+As written, this recipe is medium spicy.

 • If you can't get hold of shandong noodles, use soba noodles or whatever noodles you have on hand instead.